aiolifx/aiolifx/README.md

      pip3 install aiolifx
 or
      python3 -m pip install aiolifx

+After installation, the utility

+    aiolifx

+can be used to test/control devices.

 NOTE: When installing with Python 3.4, the installation produce an error message
       (syntax error).
 This can be safely ignored.